vert-x3/vertx-rabbitmq-client/README.md

-# RabbitMQ Service for Vert.x
+# RabbitMQ Client for Vert.x

-A Vert.x service allowing applications to seamlessly interact with a RabbitMQ broker (amqp 0.9)
+A Vert.x client allowing applications to interact with a RabbitMQ broker (AMQP 0.9.1)

 # Getting Started